bytecodealliance/wasm-tools/crates/wasm-compose/example/README.md

 execute: func(req: request) -> expected<response, error>
 ```

-Obviously this is an overly-simplistic interface for describing HTTP request
-processing.

 A service will be passed a `request` containing only the headers and body and
 respond with a `response` containing only the headers and body.

+Note that this is an overly-simplistic (and inefficient) interface for describing
+HTTP request processing.

 ### Execution flow